philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 Lastly, I'd be remiss if I didn't mention perhaps the biggest cause of non-interactivity on the web: third-party ads and widgets&mdash;which often run way too much code and frequently access properties of the main document, thus adding tasks to its main thread.

-Third-party ads and widgets tend to be found on content sites rather than "app" sites, which brings up an important topic…
+Third-party ads and widgets tend to be found on content sites rather than "app" sites, which brings up another important topic…

 ### App sites vs. content sites

-I hear a lot of people say things like: _I run a content site, not an "app", so I don't really need to care about interactivity._
+I hear a lot of people say things like: _I run a content site, not an app, so I don't really need to care about interactivity._

 But this isn't true!
 As I mentioned above, when you block the main thread you prevent users from clicking links or selecting text, and in the some cases you may even prevent scrolling!
 These are absolutely things that content sites need to care about.

 ## How to tell if you have an interactivity problem

 The tricky issue with interactivity is the same page may be interactive for one user (on a fast, desktop machine) but completely unresponsive for another (on a low-end phone).
-As developers, it's important that we really grok this and actually measure interactivity on devices that reflect the real world.
+As developers, it's important that we really grok this and actually measure interactivity on devices that reflect our users in the real world.

 Earlier I said that for a page to be interactive it needs to be able to respond to user input quickly.
 Most current definitions of interactivity define "quickly" using the [RAIL guidelines](https://developers.google.com/web/fundamentals/performance/rail) for responsiveness, which is within 100ms.